nadiczka/weather-controller-vue/README.md

 - tabs to observe the values of the temperature and pressure outside (simulated with random data).
 - tab to configure temperature ramp.

-Still whole inside area has to be created and also the ramp control tab and some another tabs like toget the rain data.
+Still whole inside area, the ramp control tab and some another tabs has to be created.

-## What it has been created for?

-It has been created as an anonimisation of my engineer thesis.
-That's why some functionalities like heating swimmingpool by temperature ramp can look crazy.

-## Description